Master in International Relations and Global Economy | ESIC Pasar al contenido principal

 FREQUENTLY ASKED QUESTIONS

 Study grants will be communicated to you during the selection process.
-Our grants are adapted to each profile and date of enrolment.
-In addition, you can find out about the grants that ESIC offers as well as those offered by other public and private organisations.
+Our grants are adapted to each profile and to the date on which the enrolment is completed.
+In addition, you can find information about the scholarships we offer at ESIC as well as those provided by other public and private organisations.

-Yes, there is a quota of compulsory attendance in the face-to-face Masters, however, you also are entitiled to a fixed number of unjustified absences.
+Yes, there is a mandatory attendance percentage in the on‑campus Master’s programmes.
+However, you may have a small percentage of unjustified absences.

 ¿Te informamos?